Class-Continuous Conditional Generative Neural Radiance Field: Introduction

-\begin{itemize} \item We propose a model called $\textnormal{C}^{3}$G-NeRF to tackle a novel task: conditional and continuous feature manipulation in 3D-aware image generation. \item We reduced training time and increased performance by using residual modules in the NeRF architecture. \item We demonstrated the conditional and continuous feature manipulation in 3D-aware image generation with multiple datasets: AFHQ, CelebA and Cars. \item Since it is possible to generate class-conditional 3D-aware images, we provide Fréchet Inception Distance (FID) of each label in AFHQ and Cars datasets. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize}[noitemsep] \item We propose the $\textnormal{C}^{3}$G-NeRF model to address a novel task: conditional and continuous feature manipulation in 3D-aware image generation. \item We reduce training time and enhance performance by incorporating residual modules into the NeRF architecture. \item We showcase conditional and continuous feature manipulation in 3D-aware image generation using multiple datasets: AFHQ, CelebA, and Cars. \item Since our model can generate class-conditional 3D-aware images, we provide FID scores for each label in AFHQ and Cars datasets. \end{itemize}